dwoodard/manage.preciousdoodledogs.com/_assets/Logo/ReadMe.md

 Design Logo and use Logo in Icons and Splash to generate all sizes

-In Artboards, Formats should have scales of and suffixes of:
+In Art boards, Formats should have scales of and suffixes of:

 scale          suffix      Format
 72  px         72x72       png
 96  px         96x96       png
 128 px         128x128     png